-For employers, the outbreak of the Covid-19 coronavirus raises points relating to employment law, health and safety and data protection.
+For employers, the Covid-19 outbreak raises points relating to employment law, health and safety and data protection.
 Below, we address some common questions that employers are likely to have.

-The government has published further guidance for apprentices, as well as for employers, training providers, end-point assessment organisations and external quality assurance providers in the context of the virus outbreak.
-The full guidance is here.
+The government has published guidance for apprentices, employers, training providers, end-point assessment organisations and external quality assurance providers in the context of the virus outbreak, including in relation to incentive payments that apply in England, for which click here.

 When can an employer expect an employee to self-isolate?

-Can an employer take steps to prevent an employee who has refused to self-isolate from attending work?
+Should an employer take steps to prevent an employee who should be self-isolating from attending work?

-It is an employer's duty to protect the health, safety and welfare of their employees and other people who might be affected by their business.
+In addition, it is an employer's duty to protect the health, safety and welfare of their employees and other people who might be affected by their business.
 Employers must do whatever is reasonably practicable to achieve this.
-If an employer knowingly allows any individual to attend work during a period when they should be self-isolating for 7 or 14 days as outlined above, it may be in breach of that duty.
+If an employer knowingly allows any individual to attend work during a period when they should be self-isolating in accordance with the above-mentioned public health guidelines, it may be in breach of that duty.

-Suspension may be an option, but employers should consider whether they have a right to suspend in these circumstances.
+Where allowing the employee to work will not be a criminal offence, suspension may still be an option, but employers should consider whether they have a right to suspend in these circumstances.
 In the absence of an express contractual right to suspend, legal advice should be sought.

 Obviously, employees who are actually unfit to work will be entitled to sick pay in accordance with the terms of their contract or otherwise, if they qualify, to statutory sick pay (“SSP”); and those who are self-isolating but are working from home are entitled to be paid as normal.